theprivateer/philstephensdotcom/source/_archive/building_a_dictionary_of_domain_names.md

 }
 ```

-The model is equally simple, with a simple `hadMany` relationship to the `Definition` model that we'll create next:
+The model is equally simple, with a simple `hasMany` relationship to the `Definition` model that we'll create next:

 ```php
 // app/Word.php